Gabinou/tnecs/TUTORIAL.md

     // More about pipeline, phase in next section int pipeline        = 0;
     int phase           = 0;
-    // Exclusive Ss run only for all Es that have exactly the system's archetype.
+    // Exclusive systems run only for all entities that have exactly the system's archetype.
     // Otherwise, system is run for every compatible archetype. int exclusive       = 0;
     TNECS_REGISTER_S(world, SystemMove, pipeline, phase, exclusive, Position, Unit);